The Story of Menstruation: Plot

 The film alternates between clinical panels describing the process of menstruation, and animated sequences that provide viewers with tips on hygiene and behavior.

 The film uses animated diagrams to detail the menstrual cycle.
 The film's narrator, who is not identified in the credits, informs the viewer that "there is nothing strange or mysterious about menstruation", and it shows women engaged in activities such as bathing, riding a horse, and dancing during their menstrual cycles.
 The film's narration by actress Gloria Blondell also provides advice to avoid constipation and depression, and to always keep up a fine outward appearance.
-The second half of the video has been perceived as condensending, with remarks about posture, wearing makeup, and for girls to be nice regardless of their pain.
+The second half of the video has been perceived as condescending, with remarks about posture, wearing makeup, and for girls to be nice regardless of their pain.

 The Story of Menstruation is believed to be the first film to use the word "vagina" in its screenplay.
 Sexuality is not mentioned in the film, and an emphasis on sanitation makes it, as Disney historian Jim Korkis has suggested, "a hygienic crisis rather than a maturational event".
 The menstrual flow was depicted as snow white instead of blood red.

 The film's copyright was renewed by Walt Disney Productions on December 3, 1973.